AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/content-structure.md

 ## Step 7 - Define Data Properties {data-properties}

-Once placed, the **Data Types** column automatically changed to the **Properties** tab, where you can define the details of this new field.
+Once a data type is placed, the **Data Types** column automatically changed to the **Properties** tab, where you can define the details of the data type you just placed.

 ![The Properties tab for the data field](assets/step-7.png)